intel/thc-drivers/Documents/intel-thc-hid.rst

 5.1 Reset Flow
 --------------

-- Call ACPI _RST method to reset Touch IC device (HW reset).
-- Read the reset response from Touch IC through PIO read.
-- Read the device descriptor from Touch IC through PIO write followed by read.
+- Read device descriptor from Touch IC device through PIO write followed by read.
 - If the device descriptor is valid, allocate DMA buffers and configure all DMA channels.
 - Use PIO or TxDMA to write a SET_POWER request to TIC's command register, and check if the write operation is successfully completed.
 - Use PIO or TxDMA to write a RESET request to TIC's command register.
-If the write operation is successfully completed, wait for reset response from TIC (SW reset).
+If the write operation is successfully completed, wait for reset response from TIC.
+- Use SWDMA to read report descriptor through TIC's report descriptor register.

 5.2 Input Report Data Flow
 --------------------------

 Basic Flow:

 - Touch IC asserts the interrupt indicating that it has an interrupt to send to HOST.
   THC Sequencer issues a READ request over the I2C bus.
 The HIDI2C device returns the first 2 bytes from the HIDI2C device which contains the length of the received data.